Ethel Edgerton Hurd: Early life

 Ethel Edgerton was born on August 11, 1845, in Galesburg, Illinois.
 Her father, Solomon Everest Edgerton (born 1818 in Essex County, New York) had moved to Galesburg in 1836 and, in 1942, married Martha L. Belding.
 The family moved to Woodhull, Illinois, in 1855.
 Ethel was the second of three daughters.

 Ethel was the first woman to attend Knox College in Galesburg, Illinois.
 After graduation she worked as a schoolteacher.
 She married Captain Tyrus I. Hurd in Woodhull on February 22, 1865.
 They had two children: Addie and Anna (or Annah).
 The Hurds moved to Kansas in 1867 and then to Minnesota in 1897.

 Tyrone Hurd's sister, Lucy Adaline Hurd, was married to William Cornelius Van Horne, president of the Canadian Pacific Railway.

 Medical practice

 After her husband's death, Hurd earned a medical degree from University of Minnesota in 1897.
 She went into partnership with her daughter, Annah, working from an office in the Pillsbury building at 602 2nd Avenue South in Minneapolis, Minnesota.
-Hurd was active in social organizations, serving as an officer in the Medical Woman's Club, Minneapolis Medical Society, Minnesota State Homeopathic Institute, and Social Hygiene Committe.
+Hurd was active in social organizations, serving as an officer in the Medical Woman's Club, Minneapolis Medical Society, Minnesota State Homeopathic Institute, and Social Hygiene Committee.
 She lectured on social hygiene, eugenics, and social welfare.
 She stated, "Forget Shakespeare, Browning and Japan and take up the more important subject of the physical and mental welfare of the human race".